-When you first purchased your house, it was the perfect fit for you and your family.
-Now your needs have changed and you may be exploring what to do next.
+When you first bought your house, it was the perfect fit for you and your family.
+Now your circumstances may have changed and you’re be exploring what to do next.
 Here are some ideas that can help you improve your living situation and make the most of your money.

 Before you put your house on the market, getting it shipshape is critical to selling it fast and for the right price.
 You’ll need to take care of any necessary repairs, declutter, and stage it to make it look as inviting as possible.
 Timing is everything too.
 Buyers usually start looking for homes in March and sales generally remain strong through July because families want to move in before the new school year starts.
 Come late summer, there will be fewer buyers, which can potentially reduce your sales price.